Affiliate links on Android Authority may earn us a commission. Learn more.

 There is Bixby Vision, which uses a Samsung device’s Camera app to scan scenes for text and objects, and offer things like translations, information, and shopping suggestions.
 This is really just a Samsung equivalent of Google Lens though, the latter of which can even help with homework questions in math, history, chemistry, biology, and physics.
 Apple is stepping into the arena with features like Live Text translations and Visual Look Up.

 What's your favorite digital assistant?

 Which assistant is best?

-When running a smart home however, Alexa is superior unless all you want to do is consume music and video.
+When running a smart home, Alexa is usually superior unless all you want to do is consume music and video.
 Service and accessory compatibility matters a great deal, as does the app you use for control and automation.
 You can certainly set up a quality smart home using HomeKit or Google Assistant, but Alexa offers the smoothest onramp.

 If you’re deeply immersed in Apple’s ecosystem, we might still recommend going with Alexa for a smart home, but for that and many other purposes you may be fine with Siri and HomeKit.
-Just be aware of the limitations — beyond device support, HomePod music, and needing an Apple-made hub, the HomeKit framework is notorious for “no response” errors.
-You can mitigate this with multiple hubs and thorough Wi-Fi coverage. iOS 16.2 introduced “new architecture” for improved speed and reliability, yet it’s still too early to tell whether that’s making a difference.
+Just be aware of the limitations — beyond device support, HomePod music control, and needing an Apple-made hub, the HomeKit framework is notorious for “no response” errors.
+You can mitigate this with multiple hubs and thorough Wi-Fi coverage. iOS 16.4 also introduced “new architecture” for improved speed and reliability, so switching to that may make a difference.

 Bixby probably needs to fade away.
 It’s serviceable, but mostly pointless when even many Samsung products now support Alexa and Google Assistant.
 We do appreciate how much control it offers over phones and tablets, but that’s not enough of an edge, especially when Samsung could be spending its resources elsewhere.